One day a colleague told me « How can you dare cheating on this project ?! »

 -- ★ --

-Paste this demonstration to a worksheet module then run
+Paste this demonstration to the top of a worksheet module then run

 Do you like it ?
 So thanks to click on bottom right Like !